-Group - The employer or entity that is contracting for dental benefits for its employees.
+Group - The employer or entity that is contracting for dental benefits for its subscribers and their dependents.

-HCA - The Health Care Authority.
+HCA - The Health Care Authority is the Washington state agency that administers the PEBB and SEBB Programs.

 Licensed Professional - An individual legally authorized to perform services as defined in his or her license.
 Licensed professional includes, but is not limited to, denturist, hygienist and radiology technician.